 - must be washed at a minimum temperature of 60 ˚C (AFS 2018:4) in a controlled and quality-assured process

-- Is handled and stored in a way that prevents contamination.
+- must be handled and stored in a way that prevents contamination after washing.

-Long hair and beard must be pinned up ensuring it does not hang or fall down.
-If a headscarf is worn it must be clean, secured safely and loose fabric must be tucked into the neck opening of work clothing.
+Long hair and beards must be pinned up to ensure that they do not hang or fall down in the work area.
+If a headscarf is worn, it must be visibly clean and secured to ensure that it does not come loose; any loose fabric must be tucked into the neckline .

-Headwear is required at some workplaces such as operating departments, sterile services departments or commercial kitchens.
+Headwear is required at some workplaces such as surgical operating departments, sterile services departments and commercial kitchens.